pal-16/stardapp/README.md

 ```
 If you use the Arseeding service provided by web3infra, you need to pay for the response order, otherwise the data will clear after 24 hours.
 ```
 **We are using this limitation to create a real-life use case of providing temporary access!** From a very high level, whenever a Quick-NFT is minted, Dappstar also creates a file called ttlFile and uploads on web3infra without paying.
-Whenever the client tries to access any protected resource (i.e. the private content), Dappstar checks if the ttlFile still exists.
+Whenever the client tries to access any protected resource (i.e. the private content), Dappstar checks if the ttlFile was created by the back end and if it still exists.
 If it does, it means that the access could be given otherwise it is denied!

 ## Engineering the decentralized temporary access with Arseeding
 Let's try to understand how it all works by going through the journey!